-This work addresses ideas that I have consistently explored throughout my life as a graphic designer; language as texture; texture as image; type as a vehicle for color; illegibility and clarity; spontaneous and deliberate mark making.
-At the simplest aesthetic level, I strive to “write” beautiful images using all of the above.
+My artwork addresses ideas that I have explored throughout my professional life as a graphic designer: language as texture; texture as image; type as a vehicle for color; the energy of composition; the structure of a page.
+At the simplest level, I strive to “write” new visual stories using all of the above.
+And sometimes I just paint lemons.

 —Cynthia Flaxman Frank